 The nomination period for the 2018 contest has closed.

-Winners of the 2018 contest will be announced Monday, August 27, 2018 at the CPWA Luncheon held in conjunction with the 2018 Public Works Expo (PWX) in Kansas City, MO and in APWA publications.
-Additionally, a designated representative of the public agency or municipality will be presented a plaque at the municipal event of their choice (usually a town council meeting).
+Winners of the 2018 contest were announced Monday, August 27, 2018 at the CPWA Luncheon held in conjunction with the 2018 Public Works Expo (PWX) in Kansas City, MO and in APWA publications.
+Additionally, a designated representative of the public agency or municipality was presented a plaque at the municipal event of their choice (usually a town council meeting).
+The categories, criteria and nomination period for the 2019 contest will be announced in February 2019.

 List of past award winners